ROCm/hipCollections/README.md

 As hipCo is a header-only library, you will usually configure your build system to include the hipCo headers.
 In order to build some standalone tests, please run the following from the root directory (to build for AMD GPUs):

-`mkdir build && cd build && cmake .. `
+`mkdir build && cd build && cmake .. && cmake --build .`

 <!---
 **Note**: This will per default build the tests for CDNA architectures (gfx9**) and for wavefront size 64.
 If you like to use hipCo on gfx1100 with wavefront size 32, you will currently have to enable the compile time option `USE_WARP_SIZE_32` and compile explicitly for this architecture *only*: